adam-cowley/neo4j-vscode/README.md

 * Highlight individual Cypher statements in your code and run with
 * Supercharge your development with code snippets for
   * Cypher
-  * Node.js, JavaScript & TypeScript
+  * Node.js, JavaScript, TypeScript and Python

 ## Roadmap